 Once in the front door, I was immediately welcomed by a tall, spacious, warm and inviting great room.
-Builder Jeff Sanderson wanted to create a “feel good” comfortable home and he did just that!
+Southern Living’s Idea House enlisted builder Jeff Sanderson wanted to create a “feel good” comfortable home and he did just that!
 Interior designer Lindsay Coral Harper spared no expense when it came to designing and decorating this beauty.
 A mix of natural layers and vintage antique wicker, rattan and brass meets whimsical bold colors and patterns that immediately captivates you.

 In the center of the house Mosher strategically placed the state of the art custom cook’s kitchen.
 The soft cream painted cabinets, exposed floor boards from the second floor and large opening to the second-floor makes this the “Heart of the Home”.
 Illuminating this stunning space is a large custom coral chandelier that hangs from the center upstairs open balcony area.
 The bright coral complements the island pendants.
 Chartreuse colored counter chairs and framed native grasses art add just the right amount of tropical island flair. (image below via Southern Living)